 In the history of pre-colonial Kenya, there are no (if any) incidences involving land that lacked a conclusive solution.
-The Arab and British invasion that paved way for historical land injustices in Kenya nevertheless disrupted this prevailing situation at the time.
+The Arab and British invasion that paved the way for historical land injustices in Kenya nevertheless disrupted this prevailing situation at the time.

 Land injustices in Kenya caused by Arabs

 Arabs from Arabia and Persia invaded the Coastal Strip in the early 1800s.
 They took part heavily in the slave trade, especially the Sultan of Zanzibar.
 Their activities led to mass evictions of the indigenous coastal communities from their land.
-They alienated the coastal communities from their land through forceful evictions to create room for Arab settlers and through their practice of slave trade.
+They alienated the coastal communities from their land through forceful evictions to create room for Arab settlers and through their practice of the slave trade.

 For example, members of the Mijikenda community fled their land on the beach to escape the Arab traders who would capture and sell them as slaves.
-The Arabs later occupied this land and obtained certificate of ownership from the Sultan.
+The Arabs later occupied this land and obtained a certificate of ownership from the Sultan.